States That Offer Free College Tuition Programs

 Nevada Promise Scholarship

-The Nevada Promise Scholarship is a last-dollar scholarship that can cover up to three years of tuition and mandatory fees not covered by other forms of gift aid for Nevada high school graduates to attend community college.
+The Nevada Promise Scholarship helps Nevada high school graduates go to community college virtually tuition-free.
+The grant covers up to three years of tuition and mandatory fees not covered by other forms of gift aid.

 The Oregon Promise Grant